 Schools eligible to apply for grant funding must meet the following criteria:

-- be a public, charter, or nonprofit private school located in Wake County;
+- operate as a public, charter, or nonprofit private school located in Wake County

 If awarded grant funding, schools must adhere to all Artists in Schools policies, such as using specific contract templates, preparing for artists' visits, and submitting evaluations.
 After a school receives its award notification, it may use United Arts' contract templates and other services to ease facilitation of additional programs scheduled during that same school year; these programs must adhere to the same policies and timelines as grant-funded programs.